Chart Color Schemes

 Glenroy - West is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

 Glenroy-West has a high level of cultural diversity, with 48.0% of its population born overseas and 50.3% speaking a language other than English at home.
-Christianity is the dominant religion in Glenroy-West, comprising 38.1% of the population.
-Hinduism is significantly overrepresented compared to Greater Melbourne's average, making up 17.0% of Glenroy-West's population.
+Christianity is the predominant religion in Glenroy-West, comprising 38.1% of its population.
+Hinduism is notably overrepresented, making up 17.0%, compared to the Greater Melbourne average of 6.2%.

 Frequently Asked Questions - Diversity